The Glucose Never Lies®

 If you want to know more about why I put The Glucose Never Lies together – the two beauties in the picture are the inspiration – for more detail, read on.

-How to teach Dani, Grace and Jude how to manage type 1 diabetes?
+How would I teach Dani, Grace, and Jude how to manage type 1 diabetes?

-First, I must codify my type 1 diabetes management system, Dynamic Glucose Management, that has beaten every automated pancreas system to date.
+First, I would teach, Dynamic Glucose Management, which has beaten every Automated Insulin Delivery (AID) system.
 No algorithm has come close to 99% time in range!

 Who was my teacher?